-Amy Podolsky’s magic bag/toolbox full of Sewataro experiences is overflowing.
-As a camper parent, Activity Counselor, Fox Tribe Leader, Fox Section Supervisor, Front Office Supervisor, and Community Engagement and Event Manager, Amy’s heart belongs to Camp in all things, big and small.
-She steps into the role of Director, alongside Nathan, with a great sense of pride, privilege and joy.
-“I love this camp, I love working with this team, and I cannot wait to do what we do best in 2020…making sure that each day is both special and unique, and that, above all, every camper has an amazing, fun-filled, and meaningful camp experience.”
-Amy’s infectious enthusiasm is palpable, and she is thrilled to continue to cultivate that sense of community, from the youngest camper to the dedicated staff members who make Sewataro their summer home.
+As a former camper parent, Fox Section Supervisor, Community Engagement and Event Manager, and everything in between, Amy Podolsky’s heart belongs to Sewataro in all things, big and small.
+This year, Amy steps fully into the role of Camp Director, with a great sense of pride, privilege, and joy.
+"I love this camp, I love working with this team, and I cannot wait to continue doing what we do best…making sure that each day is both special and unique, and that, above all, every camper has an amazing, fun-filled, and meaningful camp experience.”
+Amy’s infectious enthusiasm is palpable, and she is thrilled to continue to cultivate Camp’s special sense of community, from the youngest camper to the dedicated staff members who make Sewataro their summer home.

 Amy is a graduate of Boston University’s College of Communication.
 After spending several years working in television, as a Special Projects Producer, and as a Researcher for the PBS Kids show ZOOM!, Amy’s life changed direction with kids.
 Thankfully, those signs all led to Sewataro!
 And, on diving into her Camp career in 2009, Amy says, “I had no idea I was stepping into something that would become such an important part of my life…Sewataro is like home, and this is my summer family." :)